 A more controversial character than K.K.
 Slider, Mr. Resetti is an angry mole created to remind players to save the game before switching off their console.
 And the more often players forget to save their game, the angrier Mr. Resetti gets.
 Mr. Resetti’s anger apparently disturbed some younger players, though, as Animal Crossing: New Leaf’s project leader Aya Kyogoku revealed in an interview with Nintendo's former president, the late Satoru Iwata.

-Since its first appearance in 2001, the quirky and disarming Animal Crossing has grown to encompass toys, a movie, and no fewer than four main games (or five if you count the version released for the N64 as a separate entry).
+A game once inspired by the loneliness of moving to a new town has now become one of Nintendo’s most successful and beloved franchises.
+Since its first appearance in 2001, the quirky and disarming Animal Crossing has grown to encompass toys, a movie, and five main games (or six if you count the version released for the N64 as a separate entry).
 All told, the Animal Crossing games have sold more than 30 million copies, and the series is still growing.
-In late 2017, the mobile title Animal Crossing: Pocket Camp was released for iOS and Android.
-It's a big step for the franchise, as Nintendo is famously selective about which of its series get a mobile makeover.
-A game once inspired by the loneliness of moving to a new town has now become one of Nintendo’s most successful and beloved franchises.
+In late 2017, the mobile title Animal Crossing: Pocket Camp was released for iOS and Android—it was a big step for the franchise, as Nintendo is famously selective about which of its series get a mobile makeover.
+And in March 2020, Animal Crossing: New Horizon was released on Switch, selling a whopping 1.88 million physical copies during its first three days on the market.